usaid-cs/yesterday-i-learned/random.md

 - [Lederhosen](https://en.wikipedia.org/wiki/Lederhosen) (LAY-der-ho-sen) are the shorts or [breeches](https://en.wikipedia.org/wiki/Breeches), not the socks.
 - [Bullshit asymmetry principle](https://en.wikipedia.org/wiki/Bullshit#Bullshit_asymmetry_principle): The amount of energy needed to refute bullshit is an order of magnitude bigger than to produce it.
 - [Hacker News was "Startup News"](https://twitter.com/paulg/status/1049724130629701632) at first, but even Paul Graham thought it was too boring, so he renamed the site to Hacker News to broaden the focus.
-- Multi-column "tree-style" lists, like the ones you find in the Mac Finder, are called [Miller columns](https://en.wikipedia.org/wiki/Miller_columns), reportedly invented by a Mark Miller.
 - The [Utah teapot](https://en.wikipedia.org/wiki/Utah_teapot) is a 3D rendering benchmark, and an inside joke in some animated movies.
 Naturally then, [it has shown up in Toy Story](https://news.avclub.com/here-s-why-the-same-teapot-has-shown-up-in-toy-story-t-1798254642).
 - A [Dutch rudder](https://www.urbandictionary.com/define.php?term=Dutch%20Rudder) is having someone jerk you off by moving your own forearm.
 - Ladies don't share underwear.
 They share everything else.